GET STARTED | Get Your Fair Cash Offer Today

 Document everything.
 Photograph any obvious faults, get the inspection report, and get maintenance and servicing records.
 Thorough documentation of the system’s history and condition can aid negotiations with buyers and their experts.

-Read your purchase agreement carefully for inspection contingency timelines and repair provisions.
-Learning your contractual duties might help you strategically respond to buyer needs.
+Watch for inspection contingency timelines and repair clauses in your purchase agreement.
+Understanding contractual obligations may help you meet buyer needs.

-Talk to your listing expert about disclosure adjustments immediately.
-The buyer may require more disclosures if the septic issue was unknown, and your expert can help negotiate.
+Talk to your listing specialist about disclosure changes now.
+If the septic issue was unknown, your expert can negotiate greater disclosures.

 Also consider the timeframe.
 In urgent situations like job relocations, mortgage deadlines, or other conditions, waiting for repairs may not be possible.
 Selling to a cash buyer as-is can speed up closure and provide assurance.